MaksymRudnyi/cli4/README.md

 Run `ng github-pages:deploy` to deploy to Github Pages.

+## Linting before commit

+To validate your code each time before commit add 'pre-commit' file from the root directory to '<project_directory>/.git/hooks/'

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).